-Compatibility Dates · Cloudflare Workers docs
+Compatibility dates

-Cloudflare regularly updates the Workers Runtime.
-When we do so, the update applies to all Workers globally.
-Such updates should never cause a Worker that is already deployed to stop functioning.
-Sometimes, though, we need to make changes that are backwards-incompatible.
-In particular, sometimes we need to fix bugs in the behavior of a runtime API where it is possible that some deployed Workers are inadvertently depending on the buggy behavior.
-We cannot break those deployed Workers, so instead we design the bug fix such that existing Workers will continue to see the buggy behavior, while new Workers can opt into the change.
+Cloudflare regularly updates the Workers runtime.
+These updates apply to all Workers globally and should never cause a Worker that is already deployed to stop functioning.
+Sometimes, though, some changes may be backwards-incompatible.
+In particular, there might bugs in the runtime API that existing Workers may inadvertently depend.
+Cloudflare implements bug fixes that new Workers can opt into while existing Workers will continue to see the buggy behavior to prevent breaking deployed Workers.

-Compatibility dates (and flags) are how you, as a developer, opt into such changes.
+Compatibility dates (and flags) are how you, as a developer, opt into these changes.
 By specifying a

 compatibility_date in your

-wrangler.toml, you are saying that you want your Worker to see all changes that were made before the given date.
+wrangler.toml file, that Worker enables all changes that were made before the given date.

 When you start your project, you should always set

 compatibility_date to the current date.
-Then, from time to time, you should update
+You should occasionally update the

-compatibility_date.
+compatibility_date field.
 When updating, you should refer to this page to find out what has changed, and you should be careful to test your Worker to see if the changes affect you, updating your code as necessary.
-The new compatibility date takes effect when you next run
+The new compatibility date takes effect when you next run the

-wrangler publish.
+wrangler publish command.

 There is no need to update your

-compatibility_date if you don't want to.
-The Workers Runtime will generally support old compatibility dates forever.
-If, for some reason, Cloudflare finds it is necessary to make a change that will break live Workers, we will actively contact affected developers.
-That said, our aim is to avoid this if at all possible.
+compatibility_date if you do not want to.
+The Workers runtime will support old compatibility dates forever.
+If, for some reason, Cloudflare finds it is necessary to make a change that will break live Workers, Cloudflare will actively contact affected developers.
+That said, Cloudflare aims to avoid this if at all possible.

-However, even though you don't need to update
+However, even though you do not need to update the

-compatibility_date, it is a good idea to do so for two reasons:
+compatibility_date field, it is a good practice to do so for two reasons:

-- Sometimes new features can only be made available to Workers that have a current
+- Sometimes, new features can only be made available to Workers that have a current

 compatibility_date.
 To access the latest features, you need to stay up-to-date.